July 25, 2019

 The U.S. invests less than half as much as any other developed nation in its families, and also has the highest infant and maternal mortality rates and the highest child poverty rates of any developed nation in the Organization for Economic Cooperation and Development (OECD)1.

-Diamond, author of Screwnomics: How Our Economy Works Against Women and Real Ways to Make Lasting Change, mentions the Center for Partnership Studies?
-Caring Economy program and the Social Wealth Economic Indicators (SWEIs) initiative, which according to Eisler would ??fill in where GDP leaves big holes.
-SWEIs recognize that care and education in early childhood and throughout life relates to developing high-quality human capital and wider prosperity, as do human connections to a healthy natural environment?.
+Diamond, author of Screwnomics: How Our Economy Works Against Women and Real Ways to Make Lasting Change, mentions the Center for Partnership Systems’ work in a caring economy of Partnerism and the Social Wealth Index (SWI) initiative, which according to Eisler would “fill in where GDP leaves big holes.
+SWI recognize that care and education in early childhood and throughout life relates to developing high-quality human capital and wider prosperity, as do human connections to a healthy natural environment.”

 1. UNICEF Study Confirms: The U.S. Ranks Last For Family-Friendly Policies